trufflesuite/trufflesuite.com/public/docs/getting_started/compile.md

 This will make all contracts within `AnotherContract.sol` available.
 Here, `AnotherContract.sol` is relative to the path of the current contract being written.

 Note that Solidity allows other import syntaxes as well.
-See their [import documentation](http://solidity.readthedocs.org/en/latest/layout-of-source-files.html#importing-other-source-files) for more information.
+See the Solidity [import documentation](http://solidity.readthedocs.org/en/latest/layout-of-source-files.html#importing-other-source-files) for more information.

 ### Importing contracts from an external package